amosstorkey/virgintivocec/README.md

 TV receives remote signal.
 Pumps signal to Pulse Eight box, which sends it via USB to PI which decodes that input to port control signals for the tivo and sends it to the tivo over the network, which then responds to the keypress.

+Note this happens quick and seamlessly: you won't notice it is any different from the virgin box being CEC controlled.

 # Caveats
 This code is the worst piece of hacky code ever.
 But it does achieve this goal (though no promises are made), and it works without any significant problems.
 I just don't have time to understand all the ins and outs of libCEC, or write proper general purpose code.
 After all controlling my tivo box via CEC is only worth so much, and I do actually have a life, so I am afraid hacking this together was as good as it was going to get.
 But I suspect it will still be useful to one or two ther people out there, so up it goes.